Litecms/Blog/readme.md

-Lavalite package that provides blog management facility for the cms.
+Laravel package that provides content blog management facility for lavalite CMS.

 ## Installation

-Installing this package using Composer.
+Require this package with composer.

     composer require litecms/blog

-## Migration and seeds

-    php artisan migrate
-    php artisan db:seed --class=Litecms\\BlogTableSeeder
+Laravel 5.5 uses Package Auto-Discovery, so doesn't require you to manually add the ServiceProvider.

-## Publishing files.
+## Publishing

 **Configuration**